Breastfeeding is best

-- It increases the amount of a hormone in your body called oxytocin.
-This helps your uterus (womb) go back to the size it was before you got pregnant.
-It also helps stop bleeding that you have after giving birth.
+- It increases the amount of a hormone (chemical) in your body called oxytocin.
+This helps your uterus (womb) after birth go back to the size it was before you got pregnant.
+It also helps stop bleeding after giving birth.

 - It burns extra calories.
-This helps you get back to your pre-pregnancy weight more quickly.
+This helps you get back to your pre-pregnancy weight (your weight before pregnancy).

 - It may help lower your risk for diabetes, breast cancer and ovarian cancer.

 Breastfeeding also delays the return of your period.
-But this can make it hard to know when your body can get pregnant again.
-Use birth control when you start having sex again.
+But this can make it hard to know when you can get pregnant again.
+Use birth control to help prevent pregnancy until you’re ready to get pregnant again.
 Talk to your provider about birth control that’s safe to use when you’re breastfeeding.